The Squeeze Course Registration Is Open!

 we ask,

-“What conditions make this behaviour a rational response right now?”
+“What conditions make this behavior a rational response right now?”

+When coherence erodes, people adapt.
 Those adaptations may be deliberate or habitual, strategic or improvised, temporary or sustained.
-Looking at behaviour this way allows responsibility, agency, and system dynamics to be examined at the same time, rather than trading one off for the other.
+Looking at behavior this way allows responsibility, agency, and system dynamics to be examined at the same time, rather than traded off against one another.

 Why a Coherence Lens Helps